broadinstitute/taiga/README.md

 - `taiga2/manage.py -c settings.cfg db migrate`
 - `taiga2/manage.py -c settings.cfg db upgrade`

+## Undeletion

+Users are able to delete datasets through the UI.
+We do not allow the undeletion directly, but in some extreme cases, we have a way of un-deleting:
+The api has the deprecation endpoint (`/datasetVersion/{datasetVersionId}/deprecate`) which could be use to turn a deleted dataset version to a deprecated one.

+You can use a curl request, e.g `curl -d '{"deprecationReason":"notNeeded"}' -H "Content-Type: application/json" -X POST http://cds.team/taiga/api/datasetVersion/{datasetVersionId_here}/deprecate`

 ## Contributing

 Feel free to make a contribution and then submit a Pull Request!